tiagofilipe12/pATLAS/docs/Projects.md

 To save a project after making a custom selections go to the [Sidebar Menu](Sidebar.md) and select Projects -> Export.
-You can save your project with a custom name or, if the project name textbox is left empty, it will be saved with the default name: `my-patlas-project.json`.
+You can save your project with a custom name or, if the project name text box is left empty, it will be saved with the default name: `my-patlas-project.json`.

 ![](gitbook/images/project_export.gif)

+### Version

+Project files save information o the current pATLAS version.

 ## Importing a project